michaeljs1990/val/README.md

 This library was developed to meet some validation needs that I needed.
 However I would like to build this into a much more robust set of tools.
 Please feel free to ask for any feature or submit a pull request.

 ## Start using it
-Run the following in your terminal to start using val
+Run the following in your terminal to start using val.

 ```
 go get github.com/michaeljs1990/val